 Abortionists who use the D&E abortions in the second trimester — the most common during that time frame — admit that the procedure is much more complicated than earlier abortions.
-This is why the State of Mississippi has sought to restrict the controversial dismemberment procedure at 15 weeks of pregnancy.
+This is why the State of Mississippi has sought to restrict the controversial dismemberment procedure after 15 weeks of pregnancy.
 The state’s case will soon be brought before the U.S. Supreme Court to determine its constitutionality.

 The D&E procedure, as described by former abortionist Dr. Anthony Levatino in the video below, involves dismembering a preborn child’s arms and legs from her torso before crushing her skull.
 The procedure is so brutal that one abortionist claimed the term “butchers” might be accurately applied to abortionists, while others have admitted the procedure is violent: